kotliluk/rachel/README.md

 When the first or second row is right-clicked, the clicked column can be deleted.
 Right-click in other rows can be used to delete the clicked row.

+There are 3 buttons in the menu under the table, which affect the selected relation:
-Rename text field renames the edited stored relation.
-The name cannot be changed to any existing stored relation name.
+- **Rename** text field renames the relation.
+The name cannot be changed to any existing editable relation name.
 Allowed characters are the same as in the column names, but the forbidden words are "F", "L", and "R".

-The **Load** button loads the edited stored relation into the application memory.
+- The **Load** button loads the relation into the application memory.
 If any loaded relation with the same name exists, it is overwritten.

-The **Load all** button loads all valid stored relations into the application memory.
-Again, loaded relation with the same names are overwritten.

-The **New** button adds a new relation.

-The **Delete** button deletes the edited stored relation.
+- The **Delete** button deletes the relation.

-The **Import** button enables us to load new (stored) relations from CSV files.

-The **Export** button saves all stored relations in CSV files.
-The saved relations can be in invalid state.

-We can manage loaded relations as well.
-The **Delete loaded** button deletes all loaded relations.
-The **Show loaded** button changes displayed content if any relations are loaded.
-If so, the section displays all current loaded relations.
-The relations cannot be edited, but we can choose a specific relation to delete by the **Delete** button.
-With the **Show stored** button, we can switch back to edit the stored relations.
+- The **Revert** button changes the editable relation to the state of a loaded relation with the same name as the name of the editable relation was at its last loading time.

 ### Expression section